metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Remove-FirewallRule.md

 ## SYNOPSIS

-Removes firewall rules according to a list in a CSV or JSON file.
+Removes firewall rules according to a list in a CSV or JSON file

 ## SYNTAX